Latri Nyima Dakpa Rinpoche’s

 Opening Your Inner Space for Spirituality

 of A-Tri Tradition of Bön

-The Dzogchen Ngöndro of the A-Tri tradition is a set of practices that offer complete instructions for taming, purifying, and perfecting the emotional mind.
+The Dzogchen Ngöndro of the A-Tri tradition is a set of practices that offers comprehensive instructions for taming, purifying, and perfecting the emotional mind.
 Through these practices, we realize the importance and value of inner spirituality.
-These practices are fundamental and considered the foundational practice for deeper understanding of advanced teachings of Bön.
+These practices provide the foundation and the building blocks for deeper understanding of advanced teachings of Bön.
 They are also the fundamental teachings for Dzogchen, Bön’s highest teachings on the nature of mind.

-Many practitioners adopt the Ngöndro as their main practice and complete the nine sets of 100,000 repetitions of the “inner” practices over the course of a lifetime.
-Within these is contained the entire path to liberation.
+Many practitioners adopt the Ngöndro as their main practice at least one time in their lives and complete the nine sets of 100,000 repetitions of the “inner” practices.
+Within these practices is contained the entire path to liberation.

 This course includes both the “outer” and “inner” preliminary practice.
 The “outer” practices include: the four-fold practice to train one’s mind, which includes the realization of the preciousness of this life, uncertainty, the laws of karma and cyclic existence; the proper way to receive Bön teachings; and the ten virtuous and ten non-virtuous actions.